Concepts

 - Availability : 99.99%, measured monthly.

-- Restrictions : No limits on reads or writes.
+- Restrictions : No limits on read or write operations.
 No automatic compression or deduplication, ensuring full utilization of reserved volumes.

 Block Storage Security and Encryption

-To ensure the confidentiality of your data at rest, our entire block storage infrastructure incorporates robust hardware encryption.
+To ensure the confidentiality of your data at rest, our entire block storage infrastructure integrates robust hardware encryption.

-- Operation: Encryption is applied at the time of writing data to the physical storage medium.
+- Operation : Encryption is applied at the time data is written to the physical storage medium.

-It is important to note that this encryption protects data stored on disks.
-It is not active "on-the-fly", which means that data is not encrypted during storage replication operations between availability zones.
-Transfer security is ensured by dedicated and secure communication channels.
+It is important to note that this encryption protects data stored on the disks.
+It is not active "on-the-fly", meaning that data is not encrypted during storage replication operations between availability zones.
+Transfer security is ensured through dedicated and secure communication channels.

 Networks